COVID-19: Stop the spread

 - living in the same home

-- isolate if you have symptoms of covid 19
+- isolate if you have symptoms of COVID-19 or test positive for COVID-19

 - learn what you should do if you’ve been exposed to COVID-19